jolicode/elastically/README.md

         'JoliCode\Elastically\Messenger\IndexationRequest': queuing
 ```

-You also need to register the event:
+You also need to register the subscriber:

 ```yaml
 services: